Department of Biochemistry and Biophysics (GRAD)

 Henrik Dohlman (17), Regulators of G Protein Signaling, Mechanisms of Drug Desensitization

-Brian Kuhlman (72), Computational Protein Design, Protein-Protein Interactions, Structural Biology
+Brian Kuhlman (72), Protein Design, Protein Therapeutics, and Molecular Modeling

-Ronald I. Swanstrom (123), Molecular Biology of HIV, Resistance to HIV Protease Inhibitors
+Ronald I. Swanstrom (123), HIV, Pathogenesis, Replication, NeuroAIDS, Latency, Resistance

-Cyrus Vaziri, Regulation of DNA Replication and S-Phase Checkpoints
+Cyrus Vaziri, Regulation of DNA Replication and S-Phase Checkpoints, and Post-Replication DNA Repair on Mammalian Cells

 Yue Xiong (140), Molecular Mechanisms of Cell Cycle Control, Tumor Suppression and Development